How to wipe Android Phone or Tablet with Shredit Android – Option 1: Factory Reset then Shred

 10 x 1.35 x 5 = 67.5 minutes

-Wipe free space or use encryption?
+Wipe phone or use encryption?

 Although using encryption enhances security, it may not be “good enough” as the BBC reports in this article about data retrieval, British spies ‘moved after Snowden files read’